sudipdebnath-cloud/ip-country-blocker/README.md

 ---

 ## Features
+- Enable or disable **Country Blocking** and **IP Blocking** independently using checkboxes
 - Block access from selected countries
+- Block access from specific IP addresses
+- Submenus for detailed management:
-- Allow only specific countries to view your website
+  - **Country Blocker**: Search and select countries to restrict access
-- Easy-to-use settings via the plugin menu
+  - **IP Blocker**: Add multiple IP addresses to block access
 - Lightweight and performance-friendly
 - Works with any WordPress theme

 ---